No, I’m not sponsored by Frito-Lay this week. No matter how much it looks like it. (Pepsi! The choice of a new generation!)

-Frito Pie is a Texas standard – they’ve been making it since the 1940’s – a base of Fritos topped with cheese.
-Walking Tacos came later on, when southwestern food spread up from the Southwest and into the Midwest.
+Frito Pie is a Southwestern standard, with both Texas and New Mexico claiming the dish – a base of Fritos topped with cheese.1 Walking Tacos came later on, as Southwestern food spread into the Midwest.
 The recipes are obviously related; if you make one, you can make the other.
 The only real difference is in the toppings.
 (And, of course, the bag of chips you use.)

 I’m probably breaking all sorts of Texas rules by using beans in my recipe…that’s right, I’m not from Texas…but I have to try to slip something healthy in one of these recipes.

 No pressure cooker?
 No worries.
 See the Notes section for stovetop instructions.